-For decades scientists, doctors and educators have struggled with how to separate the innate intelligence of humans from the effects of education and formal training – the familiar IQ test being recognized as increasingly insufficient.
+For decades scientists, doctors and educators of all disciplines have struggled with how to separate the innate intelligence of humans from the effects of education and formal training – the familiar IQ test being recognized as increasingly insufficient.

-I am reminded of a study [i]Anthropologist Jarod Diamond makes similar references in “Guns, Germs and Steel”. from some years ago that asked of a primitive jungle tribe, forever isolated from Western learning, how to complete the following sequence; one, two, _____?
-Of course any 6 year-old in the Western world would have said three, but nearly everyone in the study said, four.
-Was that a lack of intelligence or did it reflect the fact that these people thought of “sequence” as being algebraic rather than linear.
-The answer of course was revealed with the next in the sequence, to which they all responded “eight” rather than “four”.
+I am reminded of a study [i]Anthropologist Jarod Diamond makes similar references in “Guns, Germs and Steel”. from some years ago that asked of individuals of a primitive South American jungle tribe, forever isolated from Western learning, to complete the following sequence; “one (1), two (2), xxxxx (?)”.
+Of course, any 6-year-old in the Western world would have answered “three (3)”, but nearly everyone in the study said, four (4).
+Did that reflect their lack of intelligence or was it that these people thought of “sequence” as being algebraic rather than linear?
+The answer was revealed with the next question, to which they all responded eight (8) rather than four (4).

 |↑i||Anthropologist Jarod Diamond makes similar references in “Guns, Germs and Steel”.|